 Welcome to Terri Bakes!

-I am a baking and cake decorating instructor, teaching in retail, community and private venues.
+I am a baking and cake decorating instructor, teaching in retail, community and private in-home instruction.
 Where there’s a whisk, there’s a way- I can bring the class to you.
+My goal is to teach the next-generation-bakers.
+What is learned in baking goes far beyond the kitchen walls.
+Baking gives you confidence and focus and the knowledge to combine butter, flour, sugar and eggs to create something wonderfully delicious.. it’s love made edible.

 As a young girl, I was fascinated by the beautiful towering cakes made by my Great-aunt Fronnie.
 It was like watching a magician as she pulled the delicious cake from the oven as the mouth-watering aroma filled the air.
 She then would crack and separate eggs and pour sugar and whip up the most beautiful white frosting that would be perfectly swirled upon evenly divided chocolate layers of deliciousness.
 I was in Love!
 I spent hours going through my mother’s Southern Living Magazines only stopping to closely examine any articles about baking.
 I tore off every cover that had a showstopping creation gracing the cover.